Saturable nonlinearities in a driven-dissipative bosonic quantum battery: Conclusions

 \section{Conclusions}

-In this work, we have investigated the charging dynamics of a bosonic quantum battery subject to a saturable nonlinearity, coherent driving, and dissipation.
-The saturable interaction modifies the linear oscillator spectrum in a bounded and nonlinear manner, leading to a redistribution and progressive densification of energy levels as the saturation parameter increases.
-This spectral restructuring plays a central role in the energy storage process.
+In this work, we investigated the charging dynamics of a driven-dissipative bosonic quantum battery subject to a saturable nonlinearity.
+The saturable interaction produces a bounded deformation of the harmonic spectrum, in contrast to Kerr-type nonlinearities, whose spectral distortion grows unboundedly with excitation number.
+This bounded nonlinear response allows one to continuously tune the level structure of the battery between two linear limiting regimes.
+A central result of our analysis is that the performance enhancement is strongly detuning dependent.
+By examining the diagonal part of the Hamiltonian in the rotating frame, we showed that the effective detuning between neighboring Fock states is

-By solving the Lindblad master equation, we analyzed the time-dependent energy and ergotropy of the battery and demonstrated that the nonlinear spectral distortion significantly affects both transient and steady-state behavior.
-In particular, increasing the saturation parameter enhances the accessible energy window and modifies the maximum stored energy in the presence of losses.
-We also showed that nonlinear effects enter the charging dynamics beyond the leading order in the short-time expansion, highlighting the role of coherent processes in the buildup of energy and ergotropy.

-Unlike Kerr-type nonlinearities, which produce an unbounded quadratic growth of the spectrum, the saturable interaction yields a bounded modification that interpolates between distinct linear regimes.
-This feature allows controlled tuning of the energy landscape without introducing unphysical spectral divergence.
-Furthermore, the interplay between dissipation and bounded nonlinearity determines the structure of the steady states, which may differ from the optimal transient charging configurations.
+Since the coherent drive couples neighboring states, efficient charging is expected when $\delta_n(n_s,\chi)$ becomes small for the transitions participating in the dynamics.
+For $\chi>0$, this mechanism is most clearly activated for negative detuning, $\Delta<0$, where finite values of $n_s$ can compensate the bare detuning and bring selected transitions close to resonance with the external drive.